Gender inequality in China

-In 2019, China ranked 39th out of 189 countries on the United Nations Development Programme's Gender Inequality Index (GII).
+In 2021, the People's Republic of China ranked 48th out of 191 countries on the United Nations Development Programme's Gender Inequality Index (GII).
 Among the GII components, China's maternal mortality ratio was 32 out of 100,000 live births.
 In education 58.7 percent of women age 25 and older had completed secondary education, while the counterpart statistic for men was 71.9 percent.
 Women's labour power participation rate was 63.9 percent (compared to 78.3 percent for men), and women held 23.6 percent of seats in the National People's Congress.
 In 2019, China ranked 39 out of the 162 countries surveyed during the year.

-Before the 1949 revolution
+Before the Chinese Communist Revolution

-Before the 1949 Maoist revolution, women were generally restricted to the traditional gender roles of wives, concubines, or prostitutes.
+Before the Chinese Communist Revolution, women were generally restricted to the traditional gender roles of wives, concubines, or prostitutes.
 Female oppression stemmed partly from Confucian beliefs about gender roles in society (such as filial piety), ideas which remain influential.
 Wives were expected to be subservient to their husbands, kowtowing to their husbands.
 Concubines had less choice than married women, and were kept as mistresses by men for sexual services or to produce children.
 Prostitution frequently resulted from women being sold into brothels by their parents.
-Legal during the Qing Dynasty, there were few laws regulating prostitution; as a result, prostitutes were similar to slaves and lacked legal rights.
+Legal during the Qing dynasty, there were few laws regulating prostitution; as a result, prostitutes were similar to slaves and lacked legal rights.

 Marriage was defined loosely and encompassed wives, concubines, and slaves.
 Men were free to pursue sex from women in any of these three categories of "extended family".
 Women were prohibited from having sex with family slaves, a crime punishable by decapitation.
 Men were frequently polygamous (allowed one wife and an unlimited number of concubines), but women were permitted only one husband.
 This relationship between men and women in the household illustrated the power held by men in the family and their greater freedom compared with women.
 Women, for example, would generally lose social standing due to an extramarital affair.
 However, Qing laws punished both parties equally for premarital sex.